 We show the band structure [Eq.~(\ref{Eq3})] in Fig.~\ref{Fig1} for a helical $p$-wave superconductor.
 Notably, a topological phase transition occurs at the amplitude of the altermagnetic OP $J_A = J_A^c$, as given by Eq.~\eqref{Eq6}, separating two distinct topological states.
 For $J < J_A^c$, the system is always in a gapped, topologically non-trivial phase due to the presence of the helical $p$-wave superconductivity [see Fig.\ref{Fig1}(a)].
 In contrast, for $J > J_A^c$, a new topologically non-trivial phase emerges, leading to gapless topological superconductivity [see Fig.\ref{Fig1}(c)], which hosts MFEMs.
-This new phase features an even number of gapless nodes [see Fig.\ref{Fig1}(d)], therefore representing a weak topological superconducting phase~\cite{Fu-Kane-Mele-PRL2007,Moore-Balents-2007}, since it can be viewed as a stack of one-dimensional superconductors in class D (without time-reversal symmetry) changing the topological invariant at the (gapless) nodal points.
+This new phase features an even number of gapless nodes [see Fig.\ref{Fig1}(d)], therefore representing a weak topological SC phase~\cite{Fu-Kane-Mele-PRL2007,Moore-Balents-2007}, since it can be viewed as a stack of one-dimensional superconductors in class D (without TRS), see also Table~\ref{tab:symmetries}, changing the topological invariant at the (gapless) nodal points.

-In Fig.~\ref{Fig2}, we display the band structure (using Eq.~(\ref{Eq4})) for a chiral \( p \)-wave superconductor.
-We observe a topological phase transition at \( J_A = J_A^c \), where for \( J_A < J_A^c \), the system is in a gapped, topologically non-trivial phase with broken time-reversal symmetry.
-On the other hand, for \( J_A > J_A^c \), the system features a gapless nodal line superconductor (see Fig.~\ref{Fig2}(c)), where the closest to zero energy Bogoliubov quasiparticle bands intersect along a line in the Brillouin zone, with the corresponding form of the Fermi surface displayed in Fig.~\ref{Fig2}(d).
+In Fig.~\ref{Fig2}, we display the band structure [using Eq.~(\ref{Eq4})] for a chiral \( p \)-wave superconductor.
+We observe a topological phase transition at \( J_A = J_A^c \), where for \( J_A < J_A^c \), the system is in a gapped, topologically non-trivial phase with broken TRS.
+On the other hand, for \( J_A > J_A^c \), the system features a gapless nodal line superconductor [see Fig.~\ref{Fig2}(c)], where the closest to zero energy Bogoliubov quasiparticle bands intersect along a line in the Brillouin zone, with the corresponding form of the Fermi surface displayed in Fig.~\ref{Fig2}(d).
 Therefore, for a chiral \( p \)-wave superconductor, the \( d \)-wave symmetry of the altermagnet drives the system from a gapped topological phase to a gapless nodal line superconductor.
 In the following section, we discuss the signatures of these nodal superconductors in terms of the edge states.